ShammarWallace/Marz/index.md

 ## WELCOME to Mars CFC's FANPAGE

-Ypu can use [ChelseaFC](https://www.chelseafc.com/en) to view matchday line-ups and team stats and more as well as purchase for your favorite merchandise.
+You can use [ChelseaFC](https://www.chelseafc.com/en) to view matchday line-ups and team stats and more as well as purchase for your favorite merchandise.

 ### TEAM NEWS